See all or our N-Fog and N-FOG Plus products or read on to learn more!

 Workers not wearing eye protection are “out of compliance” — and, in those vulnerable seconds or minutes that their eyes are exposed to potential impact or splash hazard, eye injuries can occur.

-CHOOSE THE RIGHT ANTI-FOG PROTECTION
+CHOOSE THE RIGHT BK-Anti-FOG PROTECTION

 We say “long lasting,” but we could just as easily say the longest.
 Our proprietary anti-fog coating offers excellent performance and a long-lasting, fog-free view under even the most demanding hot and humid conditions.